 6 mm diameter line contact tooling

-The moving specimen is oscillated mechanically against the fixed lower specimen.
+The specimen is oscillated mechanically against the fixed lower specimen.
 The mechanical drive comprises a motor driven cam and scotch yoke assembly, providing pure sinusoidal motion.
 The drive mechanism runs inside an oil bath.

 The fixed specimen is located in a stainless steel reservoir.
 The reservoir is clamped to a block that is heated by two electrical resistance elements and the temperature is monitored by a thermocouple located in the centre of the reservoir 2 mm below the surface.